-Toddlers and preteens will have a blast at the Canadian Children's Museum inside the Canadian Museum of History (100 Laurier St., Gatineau, Quebec), just a 15-minute drive from downtown Ottawa via the Alexandra Bridge over the Ottawa River.
-Visit reproductions of homes from places around the globe, including India and Mexico, and collect passport stamps.
-A colorfully decorated Pakistani bus will draw oohs and aahs.
+Toddlers and preteens will have a blast at the Canadian Children's Museum inside the Canadian Museum of History (100 Laurier St., Gatineau, Quebec), just a 15-minute drive from downtown Ottawa.
+Visit reproductions of homes from places around the globe and collect passport stamps.

-For a break from the city, go to the country; it’s only about 5 kilometres (3 mi.) south of downtown at the Central Experimental Farm (901 Prince of Wales Dr.) Children under age 13 will get a kick out of coming face-to-face with sweet brown-eyed cows, bleating goats, horses, alpacas, sheep and donkeys, while getting a glimpse at farm life along with lots of fresh air.
+For a break from the city, go to the Central Experimental Farm (901 Prince of Wales Dr.); it’s only about 5 kilometres (3 mi.) south of downtown.
+Children will get a kick out of coming face-to-face with sweet brown-eyed cows, bleating goats, horses, alpacas, sheep and donkeys, while getting a glimpse at farm life.

-A looping LED light show greets you as you walk in to the modern Canada Science and Technology Museum (1867 St. Laurent Blvd.), creating an air of excitement before you even check out the exhibits.
-Reopened in 2017 after a 3-year, $80-million rebuild, the museum educates and entertains teens with displays about natural resources, the ocean, medicine, sound technology, wearable tech, the great outdoors and household technologies.
+A looping LED light show greets you as you walk in to the Canada Science and Technology Museum (1867 St. Laurent Blvd.), creating an air of excitement before you even check out the exhibits, which educate and entertains teen with displays about natural resources, the ocean, medicine, sound technology, wearable tech, the great outdoors and household technologies.

 Highlights at the Canada Aviation and Space Museum (11 Aviation Pkwy.) include Life in Orbit: The International Space Station exhibition, a Canadarm robotic arm used on the Endeavour space shuttle, and a bomber from World War II.
 Daredevils can ride on an open-air vintage biplane or a bubble-topped helicopter and get a bird’s-eye view of the city.
-Less adventurous types can take to the skies (well, pretend to) using a Redbird flight simulator.
+Less adventurous types can pretend to take to the skies a Redbird flight simulator.

-Guided tours by law students at The Supreme Court of Canada (301 Wellington St.) just may inspire teenagers who are having trouble making decisions about their future careers.
+Guided tours by law students at The Supreme Court of Canada (301 Wellington St.) may inspire teenagers about future careers.
 At the least, they’ll learn more about Canada’s judicial system and how the highest court in the country decides appeals on criminal and civil cases.
 Visitors can also attend live hearings.

 If your kids are curious about how money is made, the behind-the-scenes tour at the Royal Canadian Mint (320 Sussex Dr.) reveals all.
 Watch collectable coins get stamped from sheets of pure gold and silver and take your pic with a heavy gold bar; cool displays include a million-dollar coin mold and Olympic medals.

 All Ages Hit up a BeaverTails Pastry stand or outlet the first chance you get; you’ll find them scattered around the city, including at ByWard Market (69 George St.).
-Ottawa’s unofficial snack–some call it the Canadian donut–is a flat pastry in the shape of a beaver’s tail (it’s about the same size, too).
-It’s smothered with your choice of toppings, including chocolate syrup, nuts, apples, bananas, cinnamon and sugar; in all, there are 14 scrumptious varieties.
+Ottawa’s unofficial snack–some call it the Canadian doughnut–is a flat pastry in the shape of a beaver’s tail.
+It’s smothered with your choice of toppings, including chocolate syrup, nuts, apples, bananas, cinnamon and sugar.

-In winter, young tots adorably clad in parkas, mittens and toques love to be pulled around in little red sleighs on 7.8 kilometres (5 mi.) of frozen water on the Rideau Canal .
+In winter, young tots love to be pulled around in little red sleighs on the frozen Rideau Canal .
 It runs from downtown along Colonel By Drive to the Hartwell Locks at Carleton University.
-Meanwhile, grown-ups and teenagers can strap on rented skates, have skating contests, or glide arm-in-arm, making stops on the ice for hot chocolate and warm BeaverTails.
-In warm weather, long after the ice and snow melt, gather the family and hop into a canoe or motor boat for a peaceful float along the water.
+Meanwhile, grown-ups and teenagers can rent skates, making stops on the ice for hot chocolate and warm BeaverTails.
+In warm weather, gather the family and hop into a canoe or motor boat for a peaceful float along the water.

 Gather on the Parliament Hill lawn on summer mornings for a good spot to watch the Changing of the Guard , a daily happening that the whole family will enjoy.
 The ceremony, based on the same one in London, impresses with its soldiers clad in red uniforms topped with tall black hats, a parade with a military band and inspections of the guards.